ookcode/TinyPNGHelper/README.md

 But it did not provide a package download function,so you must download the image one by one.

-This chrome extension can help you auto-download images you upload in tinypng.com.
+This chrome extensions can help you auto-download images you upload in tinypng.com.
 ## How To Install
 * First download TinyPNGHelper.crx
 * Open Chrome->Settings->Extensions